 In my view, the notion of autopoiesis whereby organisms are seen to produce their own components, is still too mechanistic and does not give a place to emergence.
 The notion of ecopoiesis, implying the production of the conditions where components can emerge, overcomes this limitation and accords well with other developments in complexity theory, allowing these ideas to be generalized.
 Robert Ulanowicz argues that by virtue of its focus on complexity, ecology is now the most advanced science and could provide the forms of thinking required to overcome the logjams obstructing the advance of physics.
 The notion of constraint is particularly important from this perspective since the very being of primary entities is seen to be self-constraining or self-limiting.
 From the perspective of this new science, disease is associated with the breakdown of constraints, as occurs with cancerous growths in which cells forget their place in the body and multiply without constraint and destroy the conditions of their existence.
 Many of the organizations that have emerged with the civilization of modernity are such cancers where destruction of the conditions of the existence of human life is not recognized and activity is not constrained accordingly.
 Such behavior is legitimated by an implicit Cartesian dualism that identifies freedom with freedom from any constraint, while denying this to nature, or to dominated people.

-AK: Based on Lovelock’s “Gaia” hypothesis, process metaphysics, hierarchy theory and Peircian semiotics, and calling for strong democracy, you proposed an ethics and political philosophy based on “ecopoiesis” or “home-making,” which is equated with augmenting the life of communities, both human and non-human.
+AK: Based on Lovelock’s “Gaia” hypothesis, process metaphysics, hierarchy theory and Peircian semiotics, and calling for strong democracy, you proposed an ethics and political philosophy based on “ecopoiesis” or “home-making,” which is equated to augmenting the life of communities, both human and non-human.
 Could you please explain how you define this political philosophy of ecological civilization?

 AG: According to Aristotle, politics is about organizing society to enable people to live the best possible lives.
 This is the first principle or arche of politics.
 The best possible life is a fulfilling and fulfilled life achieved through the pursuit of excellence.
 It is achieved by participating in public life concerned to uphold the conditions for living the best life and participating in efforts to advance knowledge.
 The complexity of the modern world has led to cynicism about or complete ignorance of this claimed first principle of politics.
 The notion of ecopoiesis facilitates its updating.
 It focuses attention on all the conditions for living the best possible life, not only of individuals but of communities at all scales, including broader biotic communities.
 Humanity should be conceived of as communities of communities, participating in these broader biotic communities, and the whole of humanity should aim to augment the conditions of its multi-level component communities to realize their potential to augment the life of all these communities.
 These conditions of life are their “homes,” extending this notion to include the “home” of humanity – the current regime of the global ecosystem, the “homes” of national communities, local regions, cities and towns and non-human organisms and biotic communities, as well as the homes of individuals and families.
 A good “home” for people is not only a matter of architecture and town planning; it is one in which they have security, can realize their potential to augment life, can assert themselves without fear of retribution, and can govern themselves.
 Homes are the condition for genuine communities and for living a fulling life by augmenting the life of these communities.
 A successful precursor to such politics was the policy of ‘folkhemmet’ of the Swedish Social Democratic Party from 1932 to 1976 – conceiving society as the ‘people’s home’ with no unwanted stepchildren.